Easy to Build Shelves Suitable for Any Skill Level

 To hang the shelves, drill countersunk holes through the base, under the shelf.
 Drive screws through the drywall into a stud or use auger anchors where there is no stud.

-Have any questions about the DIY furniture plans to build the UO Calista Circle Shelves?
+Have any questions about the plans to build the circle shelves?
 Leave a comment below!